Joseph Weizenbaum: Personal life

 Weizenbaum had five children: one son from his first marriage and four daughters from his second.

 In 1996, Weizenbaum moved to Berlin and lived in the vicinity of his childhood neighborhood.

 Weizenbaum was buried at the Weißensee Jewish cemetery in Berlin.
 A memorial service was held in Berlin on 18 March 2008.

 Legacy

-A German documentary film on Weizenbaum, "Weizenbaum.
-Rebel at Work.", was released in 2007 and later dubbed in English.
+A German documentary film about Weizenbaum, entitled Weizenbaum.
+Rebel at Work., was released in 2007 and later dubbed into English.
 The documentary film Plug & Pray on Weizenbaum and the ethics of artificial intelligence was released in 2010.

 The interdisciplinary German Internet Institute (Weizenbaum Institute for the Networked Society) was named after Joseph Weizenbaum.